poseidon/matchbox/Documentation/getting-started-rkt.md

 # Getting Started with rkt

-In this tutorial, we'll run `bootcfg` on your Linux machinem with `rkt` and `CNI`, to network boot and provision a cluster of CoreOS machines.
+In this tutorial, we'll run `bootcfg` on your Linux machine with `rkt` and `CNI` to network boot and provision a cluster of CoreOS machines.
 You'll be able to create Kubernetes clustes, etcd clusters, or just install CoreOS and test network setups locally.

 ## Requirements